In this article

 If you have extensive plaque buildup, your dentist or periodontist may suggest an antibacterial mouthwash.
 You should also brush your tongue daily to remove bacteria.

-You can try several home remedies for bad breath.
+You can try several home remedies to get rid of bad breath.
 These include:

 These remedies are not proven to work for everyone.
 If bad breath persists, see your dentist.